acend/helm-basics-training/content/labs/04.2/_index.en.md

 weight: 42
 ---

-### Task 1: Create Template Files for MySQL Deployment
+### Task 1: Create Template Files for the MySQL Deployment

-We want to add a MySQL database and us it as a backend for our `example-spring-boot` application.
+We want to add a MySQL database and use it as a backend for our `example-spring-boot` application.
 Using the following Kubernetes resource file for a MySQL database, create a new template file for the MySQL database:

 ```yaml
 ---